 Beyond rising domestic demand, exports to the likes of North America and China are expected to support revenue growth.
 Like Australia, the UK benefits from a positive reputation globally for the safety of its products.

 Revenue is expected to increase at a compound rate of more than 13% annually over the years 2017 to 2022, hitting £1.4 billion by 2022.
 By 2026, revenue is expected to reach £1.8 billion.

 - Profit margins in the UK sit around 12%, but that may get crunched as more operators enter the market and products are sold at a wider range of outlets, some of which are discount retailers.

 The Covid-19 pandemic has driven a surge in demand for immunity-boosting products including vitamin C and D. The trend is being supported by nutritional advocates campaigning to make the promotion of vitamins part of the strategy to combat the virus.

-The ‘VitaminC4Covid’ campaign, launched in response to the COVID-19 pandemic, argues the use of vitamins is hugely beneficial to tackle the virus and is pushing to have the products used to help care for the elderly and vulnerable particularly.
+The ‘VitaminC4Covid’ campaign, launched in response to the Covid-19 pandemic, for example, argued the use of vitamins is hugely beneficial to tackle the virus and is pushing to have the products used to help care for the elderly and vulnerable particularly.

 In the UK, Public Health England has recommended low daily usage of vitamin D to assist in combating the virus, and continues to review the products.

-Further explorations are underway as to the benefits of certain vitamins, including trials overseen by the Intensive Care National Audit and Research Centre as to the impact of high-doses of vitamin C on patients suffering Covid-19-related pneumonia.
+Further explorations are underway as to the benefits of certain vitamins, including trials overseen by the Intensive Care National Audit and Research Centre as to the impact of high doses of vitamin C on patients suffering from Covid-19-related pneumonia.